LarsenLab/ezsetup/README.md

 1. development : * run a check before commit *
 whenever a change has made to the source code, please run a "check" before committing.
 A package has to be error and warning free, it's ok if there are notes remaining after checking.
-To run a check : click Build tab on the Enviroment HIstory panel > click Check .
+To run a check : click Build tab on the Enviroment History panel > click Check .

 2. installation : * need to turn the repo to public *
 library(devtools)